yongdd/deep-langevin-fts/README.md

 Polymer density, fields and structure function will be recored in `data_simulation` folder.

 #### 5. Data Visualization
-Matlab and Python scripts for visualization are provided in `tools` folder.
+Matlab and Python scripts for visualization are provided in `external/tools` folder.